Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

 \end{corollary} The proof is detailed in Subsection~\ref{proof:asympt-bias-variance-semi-oracle}.
-The quantity $V_{so}$ already exist in the literature, for example in \cite{Rothman2000ModernEpidemiology}, where a form of semi-oracle IPSW was introduced under the name \textit{standardization}.
-Here, we clarify the fact that this formula is valid only for large sample and we provide detailed derivations.
-Therefore, Corollary~\ref{cor_asympt_semi_oracle} is the first theoretical result establishing the asymptotic variance of the semi-oracle IPSW.
+The quantity $V_{so}$ already exists in the literature, for example in \cite{Rothman2000ModernEpidemiology}, where a form of semi-oracle IPSW was introduced under the name \textit{standardization}.
+Here, we clarify the fact that this formula is valid only for large sample and we provide detailed derivations (see \Cref{prop_app_semioracleipsw} in Appendix~\ref{proof:explicit-bias-variance-and-bounds-semi-oracle}).
+Therefore, Corollary~\ref{cor_asympt_semi_oracle} is the first theoretical result establishing the limiting variance of the semi-oracle IPSW.
 One can observe from the explicit derivations that the semi-oracle estimator $\hat \tau_{\pi,\text{ T}, n}^*$ has a lower asymptotic variance than the oracle IPSW $\hat \tau_{\pi, \text{ T,R}, n}^*$ recalled in Theorem~\ref{prop_semi_oracle_bias_variance}.
 In particular,

 This phenomenon has similar explanations\footnote{In fact, similar considerations appear outside causal inference, for example \cite{Efron1978ObservedVsExpected} argued that the observed information rather than the expected Fisher information should be used to characterize the distribution of maximum-likelihood estimates.} with the common (and often surprising) result stating that an estimated propensity score lowers the variance when re-weighting observational data compared to an estimator relying on oracle propensity score \citep[see][regarding IPW estimator]{Robins1992EstimatingEE, Hahn1998efficiencybound, Hirano2003Efficient, Lunceford04stratificationand}.
 Intuitively, we only need to generalize from the actual sample to the target population, and not from a source trial population to a target population.\\